mattanikiej/MetroidII-RL-AI/README.md

 ## 👾 Getting Started 👾
-1. Clone repo
+1. Clone this repo
-2. Install correct python version Python: 3.10.13
+2. Install correct python version: 3.10.13
     * if using anaconda you can run these commands in terminal
     ```
     conda create --name metroidai python=3.10.13
     conda activate metroidai
     ```
-    * you can also use pyenv or just insall python 3.10.13 to your machine
+    * you can also use pyenv, some other ython environment handler, or just insall python 3.10.13 to your machine
+    * This probably will work with python, but it hasn't been tested
 3. Open up the repo in terminal and run
 ```
 pip install -r requirements.txt